kjdatamc/Data110/Project1/KHatton_project1_report.md

 ![Image of Population Scatter Plots TO ADD](https://github.com/kjdatamc/Data110/blob/8bee062268ca45d3006c8241cbf258c55d665bcc/Project1/placeholder.png)

 On the left, in red, is a scatter plot of the expected deaths by state population, along with a line of regression.
 Given that expected deaths are calculated based on a benchmark deathrate and a state's population, it's unsurprising to see a very strong correlation - nearly perfectly aligned to the line of regression.
 There are a few slight outliers, such as one at around 20M population and just over 4K expected deaths.
-This is Florida, a known retirement destination and likely a state with a larger portion of the population that's older; so, it appears that the age of the population may also be a variable influencing the calculation of expected deaths.
+This is Florida, a known retirement destination and likely a state with a larger portion of the population that's older.
+Sitting so far above the line of regression suggests that the age of the population could also a variable influencing the calculation of expected deaths.

 In the center, also in red, is a scatter plot of potentially excess deaths by state population, along with a line of regression.
 The correlation is weaker, but it is still visibly present.
 Population clearly influences this quantitative value, but it appears that other variables must also have significant influence.